Hagrid29/PELoader/README.md

 **Module Stomping (LoadLibrary)**

-Call LoadLibrary to load a legitimate DLL. overwrite DLL with payload
+Call LoadLibrary to load a legitimate DLL.
+Overwrite DLL with payload

 Pros